 If this same property were to be reciprocated to humans, human beings could not have arisen as they are a product of eating meat, which was what allowed humans to grow such a large brain size in the first place.

 Holding different standards for carnivorous creatures here commits a special pleading and, thus, should be rejected outright for being inconsistent with the supposed first intent of trying to end the killing of animals through the application of the N.A.P.

-Secondly, one can readily see that the expectation of reciprocity is not consistently held for animals.
+One can readily see that the expectation of reciprocity is not consistently held for animals.

 To see this in concrete terms, it can be understood that human beings can be expected to not step on or drive over other humans.
 To do so typically imports a kind of negligent or reckless behavior analysis.